Tasher Ghar

 Based on a story by Rashbehari Lal, which shows traces of influence from Daphne Du Maurier’s 1957 novel The Scapegoat.
 It depicts on a wealthy businessman, who decides to swap his monotonous life with his doppelganger, a poor teacher.

 The film marks the first of the frequent collaborations between Chakraborty and Kumar.
 Music of the film is composed by Hemanta Mukherjee, with lyrics penned by Bimal Chandra Ghosh.
 Suhrid Ghosh handled its cinematography, while Biswanath Nayak edited the film.
 The film gained notable recognition for being Kumar's first appearance in dual roles.

 Tasher Ghar was theatrically released on 14 June 1957, on the occasion of Ratha Yatra.
 The film emerged as a hit, opening to huge positive reviews.
 Generally attaining a cult status, the original print of the film is restored and digitised by the National Film Archive of India.

-The film was later remade into Telugu as Iddaru Mitrulu (1961) starring ANR, and into Tamil as Ennai Pol Oruvan (1978) starring Sivaji Ganesan, while it also serves as an inspiration for the Rajesh Khanna starrer Hindi film Sachaa Jhutha (1970).

 Plot

 Wealth became a curse for Ajay Mitra, a tycoon studied abroad.
 It eventually robs him of his will to live, when he takes the responsibility of his deceased father's business.
 During that plight, his malevolent and sly manager, who counterfeits loyalty, throws him into debt to usurp his wealth.
 Besides, his girlfriend Reba's self-sacrifice, aunt's love and affection, and the huge property seems incapable of fulfilling the wid.
 It results him being appelite for freedom from that affluence.

 One day, in spite of being in a night club, Ajay has no attention towards the party.
 He leaves the place and drives his car madly.
 In an attempt to end his life, he crashes his car into another person, who surprisingly turns out to be his doppelganger – Binay Dutta.
 After noticing his resemblance to Binay, he takes him to another place in order to know about him.
 Binay opens up about his struggling life in poverty.
 He is a commerce graduate suffering from unemployment; his in-laws discard his sister Ranu for dowry, and his drunkard father does not support them.
 Then Ajay also shares his woe on Binay's request and describes his belief on money which cannot be everything for happiness, while Binay saw Ajay's despair as a mental perversion.
 It leads Ajay to challenge Binay, which Binay also accepts; they temporarily decide to swap lives to test their beliefs, setting their lives on new paths to discover the true nature of reality and fulfillment, obviously with a mutual agreement.